CherryHeron/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 THIS IS A COUSERA PROJECT OF THE COURSE "GETTING AND CLEANING DATA"

+## Coursera Getting and Cleaning Data course project

+One of the most exciting areas in all of data science right now is wearable computing - see for example this [article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
+Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

+In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later

-## The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+## The purpose of this project
+to demonstrate your ability to collect, work with, and clean a data set.

 ## The goal is to prepare tidy data that can be used for later analysis.